Marlow14/IntermediateNode/Demos/Ch01-ReviewOfNode/super-agent/README.md

-Run using npm run start
+1. Run using npm run start.

-Watch the console and load the browser at the Home link
+1. Watch the console and load the browser at the Home link

-Compare the code to the functionality on the screen.
+1. Compare the code to the functionality on the screen.

-How are makes displayed?
+1. How are makes displayed?